weepy/kaffeine/README.md

 TODO
 ====

+* break, continue should delimit with 'if'
+* need --- operator for delimiting bangs!
+* @[k]
-* nested for loops problem?
+* nested for loops - is there a problem